 Minutes Become Hours

 The next column calculates the total HOURs those minutes grow to for the entire organization meaning all 1,000 employees in this case.
-One minute of daily waste per person equals 3,833 HOURS a year for the entire organization.
+Five minute of daily waste per person equals 19,167 HOURS a year for the entire organization.
 60 minutes or one hour of daily waste per person equals 230,000 HOURS of waste.

-The third column translates those wasted hours into full-time equivalent employees.
+The third column translates those wasted hours into full-time equivalent employees who work 8 hours a day.
 In this case, 57,500 hours equates to 31 full-time employees.
 And 230,000 hours equates to 125 employees.
-So, if everyone is being forced to waste 60 minutes a day, it’s like 125 just performing wasteful activities, not getting ANY work done at all.
+So, if everyone is being forced to waste 60 minutes a day, it’s like 125 not getting ANY work done at all.
 That’s mindblowing!

 Increase Headcount?
 LMAO!

 If you walked into your company president’s office with a personal req to increase headcount by 125 people, what are the chances they’d agree and sign it?
 My guess is infinitesimal.
-They would require almost insurmountable justification.
+NEVEN happen.
+They would require insurmountable justification.

 But, how easy is it at your company to make a work process more complex and burdensome?
 My guess is it’s VERY easy.
 Add another reviewer or approval signature to a requisition.
-Move a printer across the building.
+Move a printer across the hallway.
 Create a new form to fill out.
+Start another meeting.

 No big deal, right?
 WRONG!
 Add five minutes of waste to everyone’s day and it’s like you laid off 10 people.